SNikhill/SNikhill/README.md

 ### Greetings!
 I am SNikhill :)

-**I am a Fullstack Developer 💻, Open Source Enthusiast, Linux Explorer :penguin: and a human :man:.**
+**I am a Frontend Engineer 💻, Open Source Enthusiast, Linux Explorer :penguin: and a human :man:.**

 - :toolbox: I have been shaping the web, professionally, for 4 years.
   - _Formerly, Engineering Manager at Value Financials_.